Thursday, February 23, 2012

 Thursday, February 16, 2012

-About twenty years ago, during a very fluid period in my career, a girl I knew suggested we rent a mansion together in Stockbridge, Mass.
-Either a single or a double homicide - depending on whether or which of us escaped - would surely have ensued, so it was a lucky thing we dropped the plan.
+Twenty-or-so years ago, during a fluid period in my career, a girl I knew suggested we rent a mansion together in Stockbridge, Mass.
+Had we done so, either a single or a double homicide - depending on whether, or which, of us escaped - would surely have ensued, so it was a lucky thing we dropped the plan.
 One of the places we looked at was a fantastically decrepit pile in nearby Lenox called Ventfort Hall.
-Where I live now didn't look a lot different than Ventfort when I moved in.
+When I moved in to where I live now, it didn't look a lot different than Ventfort did then.
 However, Ventfort is about 14,000 square feet bigger.

 Ventfort Hall was constructed between 1891 and 1893 for a man named George Hale Morgan and his wife, Sarah Spencer Morgan.
 Like FDR and Eleanor, the Morgans were distant cousins with the same last name.
 Nowadays we rarely think of carriage accidents as potentially fatal - I mean, how fast could they be going?
 However, they killed our forebears with depressing regularity.
 Morgan's prosperous father-in-law, Junius Spencer Morgan, died in a crash outside Monte Carlo in 1890.
 The accident provided his daughter Sarah with a big inheritance, and her husband with sufficient cash to build Ventfort Hall.
 Sarah's brother also prospered in the world; his name was J. Pierpont Morgan.
-Rotch & Tilden, a Boston firm responsible for five important local houses, designed George and Sarah Morgan's Lenox house in a style that might be called Gilded Age Elizabethan.
-This was a "look" in Lenox, a resort that came to be called the Newport of the Hills.
+Rotch & Tilden, a Boston firm responsible for five of what we like to call "important" Lenox houses, designed Mr. & Mrs. Morgan's summer place in a style that might be called Edith Wharton Elizabethan.
+This was a "look" in Lenox, a resort once known, notwithstanding the wreckage in the image below, as the Newport of the Hills.

 You think it looked bad outside?
 You should have seen it inside, for example the dining room.
-Why are we looking up in this image?
+Why are we looking up in the image below?
 Because the entire floor has collapsed.
-The whole house wasn't as wrecked as this, although the more intact areas were in the process of being scavenged for salvageable architectural fabric.
+The whole house wasn't as wrecked as this, although at the time of Carole's and my visit the more intact areas were in the process of being diligently scavenged for woodwork and fireplaces.

 Here's that same room today, restored to what is very nearly its original condition.
 Credit for the rescue of Ventfort Hall belongs to a group of local residents called the Ventfort Hall Association.
 In 1994, with the backing of a few deep pocket individuals, the Association offered to buy Ventfort for $650,000.
 The owner was a nursing home operator whose demolition plans had been stymied by adjacent property owners.
 The offer was rejected.
 The next year, the Association offered $500,000.
 Still no deal.
-In 1996, they offered $350,000 and finally a deal took shape.
+In 1996, they offered $350,000 (Hello?
+Donald Trump?), after which a deal at last took shape.
 If the operator would agree to suspend further interior demolition, the Association would raise the price to $400,000.
 The property closed in 1997, with a $250,000 loan from the National Trust for Historic Preservation and $150,000 cash from friends.

 Here's Ventfort in 1998, minus the Vietnamese jungle that had formerly engulfed it.
 What's wrong with this picture, aside from a monstrous house in severe distress?
 If you compare the gable in the foreground with the one on the left, you'll see that its original Flemish silhouette has been ham-handedly altered.
 Probably the bricks were falling off, prompting the kind of cheapjack repair that afflicts many an aristocratic old house.

-This is Jeffrey Gulick, the man in charge of stone carving and decorative plaster repair at Ventfort.
-(Now you'll recognize him when you see him on the street).
-He's completing work on a brownstone finial that's destined for the uppermost part of the restored gable.
+Here's Jeffrey Gulick, the man in charge of stone carving and decorative plaster repair at Ventfort (now you'll recognize him on the street), completing the brownstone finial destined for the uppermost part of the restored gable.

 Champlain Masonry of Pittsfield, Mass. did the installation.